 If your child has mild symptoms such as a runny nose, sore throat or mild cough, and they feel well enough, they can go to school or childcare.

-If you are eligible for treatments for COVID-19, you should take an NHS rapid lateral flow test as soon as you get symptoms.
+If you are eligible for treatments for COVID-19, you should take a rapid lateral flow test as soon as you get symptoms.

 What to do if you have tested positive

 You are no longer required to do a COVID-19 rapid lateral flow test if you have symptoms.